 Reheat/Storing/Freezing Tips

-This dish is one of my favorite freezer meals.
-I like to store portions in individual bags–just remove as much air from the bag as possible before freezing.
-Chicken curry is easy to reheat in the microwave or over the stove, just top your warm bowl of curry with some freshly chopped cilantro before serving.
+- Reheat in the microwave or over the stove, just top your warm bowl of curry with some freshly chopped cilantro before serving.

 Serving Recommendations

-Is Curry Keto?
+Is Chicken Curry Healthy?
+Keto?
+Paleo?

-More Asian Inspired Recipes
+More Indian Recipes

 Print Recipe Pin RecipeIngredients